aragon/app-legacy/docs/index.md

-# Aragon App Documentation
+# cdDAO App Documentation

-This guide provides information on various topics related to developing with Aragon App.
+This guide provides information on various topics related to developing with cdDAO App.

 ## Contents